-Keolis is the world’s largest tram operator, and we deliver light rail solutions right here in the UK.
+Keolis is the world ‘s largest tram operator and a leader in light rail here in the UK

 In 2017, KeolisAmey, the joint venture between Keolis and UK services provider Amey, won the contract to operate Greater Manchester’s Metrolink tram network.
-With 96km of track and seven lines serving 93 stations, Metrolink is currently the largest tram system in the United Kingdom.
+With 103km of track and eight lines serving 99 stations, Metrolink is currently the largest tram system in the United Kingdom.

 Key features of the contract include a major focus on improving operational reliability, customer service and security with an increased staff presence on the network – particularly in the evening and at weekends.

 We are also a part of the Tramlink consortium that helps to deliver one of the UK’s leading light rail systems in Nottingham.

 Drawing upon our extensive international experience, we have helped to continually deliver improvements to this award-winning service.

 We advised on the network’s expansion project in its design and implementation ahead of its completion in August 2015, with new lines now regularly added to the service.